ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-gb.md

 ## Instructions

+> [!success]
+>
+> To find out the pricing conditions for transferring a domain name depending on its extension, enter the domain you wish to transfer on our page [www.ovhcloud.com/en-gb/domains/tld/](https://www.ovhcloud.com/en-gb/domains/tld/) and follow the steps in this guide.
+>

 The transfer procedure has several steps.
 These steps will involve various entities being contacted, including your current domain name registrar, OVHcloud, and other parties.
 The table below provides a breakdown of who is contacted, and how long each step will take to complete.

 |Steps|Description|Who is involved?|Where?|Time taken|